jonasgwt/ChargeEV/README.md

 <!-- Testing -->
 ## Testing

 * We have carried out unit tests.
-All documention can be found on the google sheets.
+All documentation can be found on google sheets.
 * To conduct unit tests, we have identified our key features.
 We then broke down it into specific steps and tested them
-* We tested core features internally and after that we requested the help of peers to do testing and provide feedback to us of the product so far.
+* We tested core features internally and after that, we requested the help of peers to do testing and provide feedback to us on the product so far.
 * We have also collected textual feedback via Google Forms and a visualisation of the positive and negative feedback can be seen on our poster.
 * The feedback was collected during the acceptance testing stage of our app
 * We have documented bugs that we have resolved.
 This helps us to understand if previously solved bugs were not squashed successfully